sqlmapproject/sqlmap/Usage.md

 In case that user uses switch `--beep` he'll be warned with a beep sound immediately when SQL injection is found.
 This is especially useful when there is a large bulk list (option `-m`) of target URLs to be tested.

+# Heuristically check for WAF/IPS/IDS protection

+Switch: `--check-waf`

+WAF/IPS/IDS protection mechanisms can deal a lot of trouble to sqlmap.
+In case that user suspects that one such mechanism is protecting the target he can use this switch to make a dummy heuristic check. sqlmap will send inside the original request a dummy parameter value containing a "suspicious" SQL injection payload (e.g. `...&foobar=AND 1=1 UNION ALL SELECT 1,2,3,table_name FROM information_schema.tables WHERE 2>1`).
+In case that target responds differently there is a high possibility that it's under such protection.

 ### Cleanup the DBMS from sqlmap specific UDF(s) and table(s)

 Switch: `--cleanup`